-Lesson Plan: Cloning Endangered Species
+Lesson Plan: For Teachers: Cloning Endangered Species

 One potential application of cloning technology is the cloning of endangered organisms to prevent their extinction.
 The nucleus from a cell of the endangered animal is fused with an egg cell and carried in the uterus of a related species.
 A company called Advanced Cell Technologies has successfully accomplished this.
 The cloned animal was a guar, an endangered Asian ox.
 The guar nucleus was fused with the egg of a cow named Bessie.
 Bessie incubated the egg and gave birth to a healthy calf.
 This technology is not realistic for fossilized specimens, but can work with frozen ones.